phillowcompiler/STM32duino-bootloader_DSO138mini/README.md

 DSO138mini is a nice DIY kit :-).

 This board is on STM32F103 with TFT-LCD panel.
-So I think we can install "STM32duino-bootloader(Maple mini bootloader)"
+So I think we can install "STM32duino-bootloader(Maple mini bootloader)"...

+## Burning

 You would need to wire JP1 and JP2 on DSO138mini board for to burn bootloder(binaries/dso138mini_boot20.bin).